 If you’re a frequent traveler who is concerned about losing out on complimentary breakfast or suite upgrades, there’s a fairly simple solution: Stay at hotels where these things are included in the price.
 I’m referring to Hyatt Place, Hyatt House, SpringHill Suites, and Embassy Suites to name a few.
 At all of these hotels, guests receive complimentary breakfast.
 Many even offer suites as their standard accommodations, which is nice for families or those who want more space.
 Most of these hotel brands are available in major cities with terrific locations.
 In fact, I’ve written about how the Hyatt Place Chicago was better than the Doubletree and Hyatt Centric The Loop.

 While it will be sad not to have top-tier Hyatt status anymore, it’s not the end of the world.
-Hyatt doesn’t have as many hotels as Marriott, Starwood, or Hilton – programs that make it possible to earn top-tier status via credit card spending.
-As for those who can’t come up with $40,000 – $75,000 worth of credit card spending in a calendar year, there are at least four booking sites where you can get the equivalent of elite status benefits on hotel bookings.
+Hyatt doesn’t have as many hotels as Marriott, Starwood, or Hilton – programs that also make it possible to earn top-tier status via credit card spending.
+What about those those who can’t come up with $40,000 – $75,000 worth of credit card spending in a calendar year?
+There are at least four booking sites where you can get the equivalent of elite status benefits on hotel bookings.

 If anything, consider this loss of status as freedom from elite status prison.
 You are now free to break away from your Hyatt rut and make your hotel booking decisions based on more important factors than who gives you free waffles in the morning.